Updated April 2025

 0.7m, Leica M10

-On the topic of the viewfinder, I have a difficult relationship with 28mm lenses because I find the 28mm framelines very hard to see.
-If this is the case for you, one option is to find an external 28mm viewfinder such as this one from Voigtlander:
+On the topic of the viewfinder, people who wear glasses may find the 28mm framelines very difficult to see on a digital M camera.
+If this is the case for you, one option is to get an external 28mm viewfinder such as this one from Voigtlander:

 You can also use liveview for precise compositions.
 I would love for Leica to start offering a 0.58x viewfinder on digital M cameras, but this seems pretty unlikely.